This collection is part of the series: Find Treatment and Support. You may want to start there.

 ADD Forums – Very active and long lasting forum – Wide variety of specific online message boards just for: men with ADD/ADHD; women with ADD/ADHD; teens with ADD/ADHD; parenting issues; non-ADD spouses, partners, and significant others; careers and job impact; relationships and social issues.
 Additional message boards for those with co-existing conditions such as ADD/ADHD and: substance abuse, bipolar disorder, depression, eating disorders, or autism spectrum disorders.

 Facebook has a number of sites dedicated to ADHD.
 Try a search to find the best ones for you.
 For a woman’s group, I like Women with ADHD, Smart Girls with ADHD and a Dose of Healthy Distraction.
-For both men and women, you can share your dirty laundry without judgment on Life Skills for Squirrels: Your Adult ADHD Support Group.
-Also for adults, are these active groups, ADHD A place to share and ADHD Welcome Home!.
+For both men and women, you can share your dirty laundry without judgment on Life Skills for Squirrels: Your Adult ADHD Support Group or Cool Cats with ADHD.
+Also for adults are these active groups, ADHD A place to share and ADHD Welcome Home! .
 ADHD – Tales of an Absent-minded Superhero and Totally ADD! share posts and memes that are great fun.

 For parents, many Facebook pages provide information and posts, with comments being the way their readers interact.
 For parents, CHADD has a very active page as do Our ADHD Story and My Little Villagers.
-ADHD Kids Care is a more typical support page.
+ADHD Kids Care and ADHD Superparents are more typical support pages.
+Honestly ADHD Parent Support group and Impact ADHD Parent community are quite good.
+Think ADHD has a large following.
 For parents facing very difficult behavior, Surviving the Storm is somewhere you can feel comfortable and get understanding support and advice.
 ADD freeSources has a mix of posts about both children and adults.

 Collection of Facebook groups from Our ADHD Story